MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/monitoring-strategy.md

 * Include measuring the end user's experience in your applications performance monitoring plan by mimicking your customer's typical interactions with the application.

+* Security -

 * Align alerts with what is considered a relevant/practical incident (i.e. warnings and exceptions) and align severity with its significance following your incident priority/urgency escalation matrix.

 * Collect only the metrics and logs that are useful, measureable, and identifiable to the business and IT organization.

 * Define an integration plan with existing ITSM solutions (i.e. Remedy, ServiceNow, etc.) for incident generation or upstream monitoring.
 Identify which alerts should be forwarded, if alert enrichment required to support specific filtering requirements, and how to configure.

 * Understand who needs visibility, what they need to see, and how it should be visualized based on their roles and responsibilities.

 At the heart of operations management, your IT enterprise needs to establish centralized governance and strict delegation over approaches to build, operate, and manage IT services.

 ## High level requirements